multimedia-berkeley/tutorials/README.md

 Tobias Weyand, Ilya Kostrikov, James Philbin https://research.google.com/pubs/pub45488.html

+## Data and Classes
+Our data come from the geotagged images in the YFCC100M Multimedia Commons dataset.
+Training, validation, and test images are split so that images uploaded by the same person do not appear in multiple sets.
+Classes are created with the training data using [Google's S2 Geometry Library](https://code.google.com/archive/p/s2-geometry-library/) as described in the PlaNet paper above.
+The classes are defined in `grids.txt` where the i-th line is the i-th class and the columns are:
+`S2 Cell Token, Latitude, Longitude`.

 ## Difference between our model and PlaNet:

 |               | Ours  | PlaNet |